Spotlight on the Festiwool Team

 Twelve months later, there had been numerous Fairs and Shows, articles in three of the leading knitting magazines, expansion of the business - selling on-line and through Amazon - and a great response to new yarn blends and kits.

 By 2015, Helen had expanded the business even more, and was providing knitting kits and teaching crochet sessions and workshops in the local area.
 Her experience makes her an invaluable member of the Festiwool Team.

-Jane trained as a Biochemist.
+Jane trained originally as a Biochemist.
 After ten years, she moved into IT, initially as an analyst programmer, then as an IT business analyst.
 Throughout all the time she spent in a technical and scientific environment, Jane would turn to crafting as a way of unwinding.
 When she left paid employment some years ago, she took up knitting again with a vengeance.
 That led to spinning.
 And crochet.
 And weaving.
 And cardmaking …

 Then along came Festiwool in Hitchin in 2014, and Jane decided to take the plunge, encouraged by a fellow Hitchin Stitchin' group member to take a stall and stick her toe into the ’crafty business’ water.
 And so GardeningWitch Designs was born.
 Her wares included project bags, stitch markers, shawl pins, cards and labels, all handmade by Jane.
 She loved it!
-And did it all again the next year at Festiwool in 2015.
+And did it all again the following year at Festiwool in 2015.
 And 2016.
 And GardeningWitch Designs will be here again in 2017.

-As a scientist and technologist, Jane brings a keen eye for detail and correctness to her role as Festiwool's Consultant.
+As a scientist and technologist, Jane brings a keen eye for detail and correctness to her role as a member of the Festiwool team.”